LirisDm2l/LIRIS-DM2L-Projects/website/meetings.md

 ---

+### Spike detection in brain activity recordings of epilepsy patients

+**Day and Time**: Friday June 30, from 11:00 to 12:00

+**Speaker**: Pauline MOUCHES (Postdoctoral researcher, Lyon Neuroscience Research Center (CRNL) - Inserm)

+**Abstract**: Brain activity recordings of epilepsy patients contain brief morphologically defined events between seizures, called spikes.
+Their detection allows the localization of the brain region from which seizure originate.
+Nevertheless, they are often detected manually by clinicians, which is a time consuming task.
+In this presentation, I will introduce my current work on automated spike detection using deep learning.
+The task is addressed with a classification CNN trained using short time windows from the recordings.
+These windows can be seen as multivariate time series and are labelled as containing a spike or no. I will discuss the challenges encountered with the data including imbalance and imperfect labels, and propose an approach to integrate clinicians feedback in the model training loop.
+Finally, I will discuss a novel approach that we are currently developing based on graph neural networks, which allows us to account for the adjacency of the sensors recording the brain activity.

+---

 ### ATTRIBUTED STREAM HYPERGRAPHS: TEMPORAL MODELING OF NODE-ATTRIBUTED HIGH-ORDER INTERACTIONS

 **Day and Time**: Friday May 26, from 11:00 to 12:00